LaMitaOne/skia-flowmotion/README.md

 - added lots more of functions from vcl version

    ------------------------

-And yes, I am using some AI help since my eyes are broke at 20% eyesight ability – but only free ones,
-and only in browser, like coding with a friend (who makes always again the same errors lol but its really fun that way):
-- At start mostly **Grok** at vcl d7 version (but no way anymore at that code size now to throw it all at once at it + daily limit)
-- ChatGPT was **totally useless** somehow
-- **z.ai** helps me some (and it has no problems when you throw 12k lines at once at it
-- not bad for free AI, not saw any daily limit so far too

-But mostly I am telling it **how it works** at the end – still, it speeds things up! 🚀

 Tip: Nice smooth radio stream without commercials, listening it all the time just:
  [60 North Radio](https://60north.radio/)